ppy/osu-wiki/news/2019/2019-07-08-beatmap-spotlights-spring-2019.md

 [![](/wiki/shared/news/2019-07-07-beatmap-spotlights-spring-2019/mania/manycolors.jpg)](https://osu.ppy.sh/beatmapsets/829383)

-::Vortex-::{ user=4999669 } joins the ranked section with a spectacular chart along with guest difficulties from ::Civilization::{ user=6814203 } and [qqqant](https://osu.ppy.sh/users/8976576)!
+::Vortex-::{ user=4999669 } joins the ranked section with a spectacular chart along with guest difficulties from ::Civilization::{ user=6814203 } and ::qqqant::{ user=8976576 }!
 Each difficulty, whether it's the easiest or hardest, captures the uniqueness of "Frums" respectively to their difficulties.

 The technicality of this set is not something usually seen in ranked and the mapset is challenging to many players while also having a very strong structure.